-3. Lighter – 1 bic style disposable lighter.
+3. Lighter – 1 Bic style disposable lighter.
+Easy, simple, and anyone can work it.
 There’s just something about fire that soothes a man’s soul.
 You’re going to need some way to make fire and nothing beats a disposable lighter.

 4. Candles – 3 pillar candles.
 You’re going to want light at night, it’s just human nature.
 Chances are your power will be out and having a few candles on hand will let you add light to any room when you need it.
 Forget about tea light candles, they are cheap as dirt but they only last about an hour whereas a 3″ pillar candle will last for several days.
 Get enough so that you can light up a couple of rooms at a time.

-5. Flashlight – 1 led flashlight.
+5. Flashlight – 1-2 led flashlights.
 Make sure you get a flashlight with LED bulbs.
 They use a tiny amount of your precious battery power and they won’t break like a regular bulb.
-Stanley makes an excellent flashlight that I just love called the Stanley Tripod LED Flashlight.
+There are many excellent flashlights out there, one that I personally love is this zoomable LED tactical flashlight with 5 settings (high/med/low/strobe/SOS).
 It’s cheap, practical, and works great.
-I use mine all the time and I have never changed the dollar store batteries I first put in it over 3 years ago.
+I use mine all the time and I have never changed the dollar store batteries I first put in it over 5 years ago.
 It’s really amazing.
-Just, no matter what flashlight you get make sure you keep extra batteries on hand.

 8. Cell Phone – your cell phone.
 This is also another important means of communication.
 While a Emergency radio will let you hear NOAA and other important emergency messages, your cell phone will keep you connected to your family and friends.
 Just make sure you keep it charged or get a solar cell phone charged just in case.
-The American Red Cross Self-Powered Weather Radio includes a cell phone charger.
+The Hand-Crank Weather Radio that we talked about above also includes a cell phone charger.

 9. Basic First Aid Kit – 1 basic first aid kit.
 You’re looking for a little bit more than band-aids, but less than a full field kit.
 You probably won’t need to apply a splint or tourniquet a missing limb but you should be prepared for bites, burns, stings, and general cuts and pains.
 This is an emergency you’re preparing for, so don’t throw your life so willing to the side just to save a couple of bucks.
 Buy a kit or it may be the last thing you ever wished you did.
-You can grab a good kit for just $18 and some change if you get the Outdoor First Aid 205-Piece Kit.
-It has all the basic essentials to see you through most any small emergency and it even comes with instructions.
+You can grab a good kit for about $20 and some change with all the basic essentials to see you through most any small emergency.

 10. Extra Blanket/Hand Fan – This one is your call.
 If it’s the middle of July, then grab a small foldable hand fan.
 I always hate sitting on the couch sweating like a pig when the power is out and a small hand fan is all it takes to make you a bit more comfortable.
 Now if you’re in the middle of December it’s a different story.
 A house without a heater or fireplace can get very cold at night, do not underestimate it!
 A wool or emergency space blanket can keep you warm all night long.
 You probably already have a few extra blankets lying around your house so take a moment and put them with your emergency supplies.